HeringtonPress/OLC/Chapter03.md

 - Special ability (negotiat with GM, one per weapon).
 Examples: ability to draw the weapon from any slot, knock a target prone on a critical, wield a two-handed weapon in one hand, gain a bonus to use the weapon as a tool, etc.

-For example, a Fighter with 50 �ail kills (4 notches) could have +1 damage, a critical range of (1-3), and the ability to stun an opponent for one round on a critical hit.
+For example, a Fighter with 50 flail kills (4 notches) could have +1 damage, a critical range of (1-3), and the ability to stun an opponent for one round on a critical hit.
 The GM decides what counts as a kill.

 ### B: Campaigner